Free State of Prussia: Political change and its limits

-On 14 November the Prussian House of Lords (Herrenhaus) was abolished and the House of Representatives dissolved.
+On 15 November, the Prussian House of Lords (Herrenhaus) was abolished and the House of Representatives dissolved.
 The replacement of political elites, however, remained limited during the early years.
-In many cases the former royal district administrators (Landräte) continued to hold office as if there had been no revolution.
+In many cases, the former royal district administrators (Landräte) continued to hold office as if there had been no revolution.
 Complaints against them by the workers' councils were either dismissed or ignored by Interior Minister Wolfgang Heine (MSPD).
 When conservative district administrators themselves requested to be dismissed, they were asked to stay on in order to maintain peace and order.

-On 23 December the government issued an administrative order for the election of a constitutional assembly.
+On 23 December, the government issued an administrative order for the election of a constitutional assembly.
 Universal, free and secret suffrage for both women and men replaced the old Prussian three-class franchise.
 At the municipal level, however, it took eight months before the existing governmental bodies were replaced by democratically legitimized ones.
 Deliberations concerning a fundamental reform of property relations in the countryside, in particular the breaking up of large landholdings, did not bear fruit.
 The manor districts that were the political power base of the large landowners remained in place.

-In educational policy, Minister of Culture Adolph Hoffmann abolished religious instruction as a first step in a push towards the separation of church and state.
-The move triggered considerable unrest in Catholic areas of Prussia and revived memories of Bismarck's 1870s Kulturkampf ('cultural conflict') against the Catholic Church.
+Minister of Culture Adolph Hoffmann abolished religious instruction as a first step in a push towards the separation of church and state.
+The move triggered considerable unrest in Catholic areas of Prussia and revived memories of Bismarck's 1870s Kulturkampf ("cultural conflict") against the Catholic Church.
 At the end of December 1919, MSPD Minister Konrad Haenisch rescinded Hoffmann's decree.
-In a letter to the Cardinal of Cologne Felix von Hartmann, Minister President Hirsch assured him that Hoffmann's provisions for ending clerical supervision of schools had been illegal because they had not been voted on in the cabinet.
+In a letter to Felix von Hartmann, the cardinal of Cologne, Minister President Hirsch assured him that Hoffmann's provisions for ending clerical supervision of schools had been illegal because they had not been voted on in the cabinet.
 More strongly than any other government measures, Hoffmann's socialist cultural policies turned large segments of the population against the revolution.

-The Christmas Eve fighting in Berlin between the People's Navy Division and units of the German army led to the withdrawal of the USPD from the government in both Prussia and at the Reich level.
-The dismissal of Emil Eichhorn (USPD) as Berlin's police chief triggered the failed Spartacist Uprising of 5–12 January 1919 that attempted to turn the direction of the revolution towards the founding a communist state.
+In late December 1918, bloody fighting broke out on the streets of Berlin between units of the German army called in by Friedrich Ebert and members of the People's Navy Division (Volksmarinedivision), who were resisting a reduction in the unit's size and demanding back pay.
+The USPD, in protest against the MSPD's use of military force, withdrew from the government in both Prussia and at the national level.
+When Hirsch dismissed Emil Eichhorn (USPD) as Berlin's police chief because he had ostensibly supported the People's Navy Division, it triggered the failed Spartacist uprising of 5–12 January 1919, an attempt to turn the direction of the revolution towards the founding a council (soviet) republic.
+An estimated 150 to 200 lives were lost in the uprising.